edunham/site/2015/02/10/mailman_and_multiple_addresses.rst

 ``lists.domain.tld/mailman/admin/listname/members/add``.

-3) Set the radio buttons to choose Subscribe, No welcome message, and No notification of new subscription (to avoid spamming the list owners).
+3) Set the radio buttons to choose Subscribe, No welcome message, and No notification of new subscription (to avoid spamming other list owners).
 Then enter the other addresses that you'd like to send mail from, one per line, in the box.
 Submit the changes.